BambooAppsDevTeam/GitHookPlugin/README.md

 }
 ```

-The values above are default, they will be used if they are not provided explicitly.
+The values above are default, they will be used if nothing is set explicitly.

 After the setup, you can run `./gradlew installGitHooks` to configure hooks on your machine.
 If you want to automate this process a little, you can set up a dependency to `installGitHooks` task to the earliest stage of the build, or whatever task you like.
 For example, in the Android projects, it can be defined like this in the root project's `build.gradle.kts`: